Mahōtsukai Chappy

 Mahōtsukai Chappy or Chappy the Witch (魔法使いチャッピー) (shortly known as Chappy) is a Japanese anime television series that debuted in TV Asahi (formerly known as NET, or Nihon Educational Television) in 1972.
 It is the fifth magical girl anime in history (the sixth if one counts Osamu Tezuka's Marvelous Melmo), and the fifth produced by the Toei Animation studio.
 While the show was fairly popular, it was not as popular as Toei's earlier magical-girl series, and is relatively obscure compared to its predecessors.

 In addition to its success in Japan, Chappy has been dubbed into Italian, French and Spanish and broadcast on TV in Italy and various Latin American nations such as Mexico, Peru, Chile and Guatemala.
-The French dub, made in the early 1990s by AB Productions, was never aired, possibly due to lukewarm reception for earlier majokko series of the same vintage (such as Mahou no Mako-chan and Majokko Megu-chan) on French television.
+The French dub, made in the early 1990s by AB Productions, was never aired, possibly due to mediocre reception for earlier majokko series of the same vintage (such as Mahō no Mako-chan and Majokko Megu-chan) on French television.

 A manga adaptation of the story was drawn by Hideo Azuma, who later created his own magical girl series, Nanako SOS, in 1983.

 Chappy, along with other Toei's magical girls such as Akko-chan, Sally, Cutie Honey, Megu-chan, Lunlun, and Lalabel, is a playable character in the 1999 Sony PlayStation game Majokko Daisakusen: Little Witching Mischiefs.

 The series was released in a box set in Japan on DVD by ICF Co., Ltd. in December 2005.

 Plot

 Chappy's story is much like Sally's of Sally the Witch.
 Chappy, becoming sick of the old customs of her people, left the Land of Magic for the human world.
-Soon her family sees how much she has in the other realm that they decide to join her in new home.
+Her family soon sees how much she has in the other realm and decides to join her there.
 Chappy is known for being the first witch to use a wand (actually a magical baton, given to her by her grandfather).
 Her special chant is "Abura Mahariku Maharita Kabura".
 Chappy's closest human friends are the tomboy Michiko and the girly-girl Shizuko, much like her predecessor Sally's friends Yotchan and Sumire.

-In a nod to the ecological concerns of the early 1970s, the series featured one noteworthy episode late in the show's run, written by Shukei Nagasaka, which dealt with issues such as pollution and use of natural resources.
+In a nod to the ecological concerns of the early 1970s, the series featured one noteworthy episode late in the show's run, written by Shukei Nagasaka, which dealt with issues like pollution and the use of natural resources.
 The show is also notable for featuring several Disney references, including a reference to the 1959 film Sleeping Beauty in one episode, and for the panda mascot character, Don-chan, introduced to cash in on a panda mini-craze in 1972 in Japan (which also informed Hayao Miyazaki's Panda!
-Go Panda!).
+Go, Panda!).